What Wonder Woman and Black Adam would do in 'Red Notice'

-Gal Gadot and Dwayne Johnson reveal what Wonder Woman and Black Adam would do if they were in Red Notice
+Gal Gadot, Dwayne Johnson, and Ryan Reynolds reveal what their superhero characters would do in Red Notice

-EW attended the red carpet for the new Netflix film and got some important intel from the DC superhero stars.
+EW attended the red carpet for the new Netflix film and got some important intel from the DC and Marvel stars.

 In Netflix's new film Red Notice, Dwayne Johnson plays top FBI profiler John Hartley, who teams up with Ryan Reynold's wisecracking criminal Nolan Booth to try and take down the world's most wanted art thief (played by Gal Gadot.)